JM-Nielsen/Technical-Writing-Portfolio/Sample 2.md

 #### The New Rubrics:

 I noticed a few issues with the old rubrics:
-* Instructors weren’t using the notes column
+* Instructors weren’t using the Points column
 * The first column was taking up a lot of unnecessary space
 * The document is text heavy
 * The design does not complement the text